 The American Underground launched in 2010 on the historic American Tobacco Campus.
 Today, it supports 275+ startups across four locations and has been dubbed the “Startup Capital of the South” by CNBC.
 Inspired by Durham, North Carolina’s century-old entrepreneurial legacy, American Underground is building the counter-story to Silicon Valley– a diverse startup scene rich in innovative ideas and deep city engagement.
 As one of twelve Google for Startups tech hubs in North America, AU offers its startups a global network of thinkers and resources.

 Downtown Durham has soared in popularity as a hub for start-ups, with over 50 companies employing 500 people currently occupying the Central Business District.
 Mostly in the software and IT sectors, they richly complement larger technology companies already established.
 And a 2,800-seat performing arts center greatly expanded the city’s growing cultural arts offerings to include touring Broadway productions and live performances.
-Learn more about Durham’s forward-thinking progress.

 The county has three major hospitals including the nationally ranked Duke University Medical Center.
 It is also a leading center of agriculture biotechnology in the US, with BASF, Bayer Crop Science, Syngenta, and Monsanto all having significant research centers in the community.
-Learn even more about the available support systems and infrastructure in Durham County.